wvulibraries/RoomMe/src/admin/roommanagement/buildings/README.md

 : How to display room name on building calendar.
 Possible variables are {name} and {number}

 **Room Sort Order**
-: How to sort the rooms, by name or number
+: How to sort the rooms.
+By Name, By Number, By Name and then Number, by Number and then Name.

 **Period**
 : Number of days in a "period."
 The period is a a running period based on the current time.
 If a period of 14 is set the current period is 7 days prior and 7 days ahead of the current date.
 Can be over ridden on the policy.